nicokist/dnanexus_working_environment/README.md

 You'll find your project directory mounted as a filesystem on /Project/.
 Note that there are some large conceptual differences between dnanexus storage blobs (more similar to Amazon S3 and google cloud storage) and filesystems, which are resolved by [dxfuse](https://github.com/dnanexus/dxfuse).
 Avoid having multiple files with the same name stored in DNANexus, which annoyingly it allows.

+If a file does not show up immediately on either the filesystem or platform.dnanexus.com, you may want to run `dxfuse-sync`.

 Note that it may take some time (~5 min) to download the docker image from [docker.com](https://hub.docker.com/repository/docker/nicokist/dnanexus_working_environment), during this time the message "Waiting for the cwic container to start.." will be shown.

 You may want to run `dx login` to ensure you have the correct credentials within the cwic environment.